emsterdam1/anRNAlab-Protocols/Northern-Blotting/CrushnSoakGelPurification.md

 Crush and Soak Modified Polyacrylamide Gel Purification
 ================================================================================
-Description: An in-progress protocol for gel purifying fluorescently tagged, short DNA oligos.
+Description: An in-progress protocol for gel purifying, short DNA oligos.
+*Note:This protocol seems to interfere with small molecule fluors, therefore was not additionally optimized!!*

 Materials:
 --------------------------------------------------------------------------------